Senzen18/LinkedinAI/README.md

 - **Prompt Engineering**: Carefully crafted system prompts for each agent to ensure high-quality, actionable outputs.
 - **Orchestration Graph**: Visual and code-based representation of agent flow for maintainability and clarity.

----

-## License

-This project is for educational and demonstration purposes.
-For commercial use, please ensure compliance with the terms of the APIs and data sources used (OpenAI, Apify, Tavily, Coursera, LinkedIn, etc.).

----